Miro0o/Docs-Notes/Information Science & Computer Science/🔑 CS Core/🛣️ Programming Language Processing & Program Execution/🤡 Program Execution (Runtime)/Procedure (Function) Call & Runtime Memory Layout.md

 **7. Execute the function.** Local variables and any other necessary data can now be saved in the new stack frame.
 Additionally, since ebp is always pointing at the top of the stack frame, we can use it as a point of reference to find other variables on the stack.
 For example, the arguments will be located starting at the address stored in ebp, plus 8.
 ![](../../../../../Assets/Pics/Pasted%20image%2020240902163725.png)

-**8. Move esp up.** Once the function is ready to return, we increment `esp` to point to the top of the stack frame (`ebp`).
+**8. Move esp up.** Once the function is ready to return, we increment `esp` to point to the top(bottom?) of the stack frame (`ebp`).
 This effectively erases the stack frame, since the stack frame is now located below esp.
 (Anything on the stack below `esp` is undefined.)
 ![](../../../../../Assets/Pics/Pasted%20image%2020240902163733.png)

 **9. Restore the old `ebp` (`sfp`)**.
 The next value on the stack is the `sfp`, the old value of `ebp` `before` we started executing the function.
 We pop the `sfp` off the stack and store it back into the `ebp` register.
 This returns `ebp` to its old value before the function was called.